 Special Flood Hazard Area.
 Land subject to a one percent or greater chance of flooding in any given year.
 Designation on Flood Insurance Rate Maps (FIRM) always includes the letter A or V.

+Stockyard, slaughterhouse; meatpacking.
+An Establishment maintained for the use of slaughtering , maintaining, and/or processing of meat products for human consumption.

 Stream Corridor.
 The stream corridor is a complex and valuable ecosystem which includes land, plants, and animals in or near a body of water; including, streams, creeks, rivers, lakes, ponds, reservoirs, etc. .

 Structure.
 Any object, including any mobile object, constructed or installed by man, including without limitation, buildings, towers, cranes, smokestacks, earth formations, and overhead transmission lines.
 For the purposes of this ordinance, synonymous with “building”.